A researcher found a bunch of voting machine passwords online

 State elections officials “immediately removed the outdated and encrypted password information” when Vickery notified them, Gannon wrote to Mother Jones in response to questions.
 The board has “taken steps to try to prevent similar information—even if it is harmless—from being posted to the website in the future.”
 Gannon added that “legitimate concerns about cybersecurity must be addressed,” even while “erroneous, misleading and politically charged attacks on the State Board and its employees unnecessarily decrease voters’ confidence in elections, which may decrease voter turnout, while taking resources away from important issues.”

 Charlie Collicutt, director of the Board of Elections in Guilford County, North Carolina, explained that the passwords applied to a subset of iVotronic voting machines in Guilford County.
-He’s not sure why the file was uploaded to a publicly-accessible folder, but reiterated that the passwords were changed after 2010.
+He’s not sure why the file was uploaded to a publicly accessible folder, but reiterated that the passwords were changed after 2010.
 The passwords were “ciphered” somehow—with letters or symbols systematically changed to other letters and symbols—and there there might be confusion around referring to them as encrypted.
 Either way, he said, “This file was a one-off that was posted years” after the passwords within it applied to the machines.

 Share your feedback: We’re planning to launch a new version of the comments section.
 Help us test it.